-(4) The Facility Identification Number assigned by ERCOT will be fixed for a facility’s lifetime, and will therefore remain constant regardless of changes in facility name or ownership.
+(3) The Facility Identification Number assigned by ERCOT will be fixed for a facility’s lifetime, and will therefore remain constant regardless of changes in facility name or ownership.
 Facilities must file changes of name, ownership, or other relevant certification information with ERCOT within 30 days of such changes.

-(5) Generating facilities that lose their Public Utility Commission of Texas (PUCT) REC generator certification will not be awarded RECs by ERCOT subsequent to the date of the certification revocation, unless ERCOT is otherwise directed by the PUCT.
+(4) Generating facilities that lose their Public Utility Commission of Texas (PUCT) REC generator certification will not be awarded EACs by ERCOT subsequent to the date of the certification revocation, unless ERCOT is otherwise directed by the PUCT.

-(6) A REC or Compliance Premium will have an issue date of the Compliance Period in which it is generated.

-(7) RECs and Compliance Premiums have a useful life of three Compliance Periods.
-For example, a qualifying MWh of renewable energy generated on December 31, 2023 will be the basis for a REC having an issue date of 2023.
-The three Compliance Periods for which this REC may be used are 2023, 2024, and 2025.
-This REC will expire one Business Day after March 31, 2026.
-March 31 is the date by which a Retail Entity must submit its annual REC compliance retirement information to ERCOT.
+(5) EACs have a useful life of three years.
+For example, a qualifying MWh of renewable energy generated on December 31, 2023 will be the basis for an EAC having an issue year of 2023.
+The three years for which this EAC may be used are 2023, 2024, and 2025.
+This EAC will expire one Business Day after March 31, 2026.
+March 31 is the date by which an EAC Account Holder must submit any final EAC retirement information for the prior year.

+(6) Some fields that are specified above are inputted by the EAC Account Holder.
+ERCOT is not responsible for the contents of these fields.

+(7) The production of an EAC by an Energy Storage Resource (ESR) is no guarantee of the type of energy used to initially charge it and the buyer of such a certificate is solely responsible for its use.
+However, a third-party certification program described in Section 14.13 and paragraphs (8), (9), and (10) below is designed to address this.

+(8) When a third-party certification program requests to update the third-party certification data field for an ESR by providing REC information, ERCOT must confirm that a REC inputted into the third-party certification data field is owned by and was retired by the EAC Account Holder that updates the field.
+If the REC is not owned by and was retired by the EAC Account Holder, ERCOT must reject the update to the field and provide electronic notice to the EAC Account Holder that the requested update to the EAC was rejected.

+(9) Similar functionality must exist for EACs that are not RECs if desired by the third-party certifier, such as for EACs associated with a nuclear generator (or any other fuel type).
+In these cases, ERCOT must also determine if the EAC was owned and retired by the EAC Account Holder.

+(10) Updates to the third-party certification data field are governed by Section 14.12.

-14.4 Registration to Become a Renewable Energy Credit Generator or Renewable Energy Credit Aggregator
+14.4 Registration to Become an Energy Attribute Certificate Generator or Renewable Energy Credit Aggregator

 (1) Renewable Energy Credit (REC) generators or REC aggregators must apply to the Public Utility Commission of Texas (PUCT) for certification to produce or aggregate RECs.
-On receipt of a copy of a notification from the PUCT certifying that a renewable energy generation facility is eligible to generate or an Entity is eligible to aggregate RECs, ERCOT shall establish a REC trading account for the facility or Entity.
-Each REC trading account shall have a unique identification number.
+On receipt of a copy of a notification from the PUCT certifying that a renewable energy generation facility is eligible to generate or an Entity is eligible to aggregate RECs, ERCOT shall establish an Energy Attribute Certificate (EAC) trading account for the facility or Entity.
+Each EAC trading account shall have a unique identification number.

+(2) Any generator may also participate in the EAC program in the same manner as a REC generator.
+These generators must register with ERCOT to participate in the program but are not required to by Texas Administrative Code §25.173, Renewable Energy Credit Program, to apply for certification with the PUCT.
+A generator that registers under this paragraph with ERCOT may produce EACs that are not RECs, and its fuel source (nuclear, energy storage, etc.) must be specified in the EACs it produces.